ahmedmonged/Sales-Analysis-/README.md

 #### 1- Notebook Stage
 ------------------------------------------------------------
+This is the stage where we work with Python using the [Notebook](https://github.com/ahmedmonged/Sales-Analysis-/blob/main/Analysis%20and%20related%20files/Sales%20Analysis%20notebook.ipynb) to write code to accomplish tasks

 We start by cleaning our data.
 Tasks during this section include:
 - Drop NaN values from DataFrame
 - Removing rows based on a condition
 - Change the type of columns (to_numeric, to_datetime, astype)

 Once we have cleaned up our data a bit, we move to the data exploration section.
-In this section we explore 6 high level business questions related to our data:
+In this section, we explore 6 high-level business questions related to our data:
 - What was the best month for sales?
 How much was earned that month?
 - What city sold the most product?
-- What time should we display advertisemens to maximize the likelihood of customer’s buying product?
+- What time should we display advertisements to maximize the likelihood of customers buying products?
 - What products are most often sold together?
 - What product sold the most?
 Why do you think it sold the most?
 - What type of products make up the most revenue?